Ovarian Cancer Statistics

 - Breast or Colon Cancer: Women who have had breast cancer or have a family history of breast or colon cancer face a higher risk of developing ovarian cancer.
 Some of the inherited genetic disorders that increase a woman’s risk for breast cancer, such as a BRCA1 and BRCA2 gene mutation, also increase the risk of developing ovarian cancer.

-- Medical Conditions: Women with Cowden disease, Peutz-Jeghers syndrome, Lynch syndrome, pelvic inflammatory disease, Li-Fraumeni syndrome, ataxia-telangiectasia, or MUTYH-associated polyposis have an increased risk of developing the disease.
+- Medical Conditions: Women with Cowden syndrome, Peutz-Jeghers syndrome, Lynch syndrome, pelvic inflammatory disease, Li-Fraumeni syndrome, ataxia-telangiectasia, or MUTYH-associated polyposis have an increased risk.

 - Obesity: Being overweight may increase the risk of ovarian cancer.